collinL34/jobQueue/README.md

 JobQueue instructions Via Postman.

-How to get all Job Queue entries.
+How to check status of all Job Queue entries.

 ```javascript
   Get request